 You can help your child learn these skills by:

-- talking to her about the kinds of content she comes across
+- talking to him about the kinds of content he comes across online

-- working with her to help her decide what content is appropriate
+- helping him decide what content is appropriate

-- giving her ways of making sense of and dealing with violent or sexually explicit content.
+- giving him ways to make sense of and deal with upsetting, violent or sexually explicit content.

-You can also help by observing classification guidelines, and talking with older siblings about what’s appropriate to share with younger siblings.
+You can also help by observing classification guidelines, and talking with older siblings (and their friends) about what’s appropriate to share with younger siblings.

 Effects of media

 Teenagers don’t simply take on board everything the media tells them.
 Media influence is just one part of the process that helps teenagers develop a sense of identity and guides their attitudes and behaviour.